Pigeon Point

 Long-Term Monitoring Surveys at Pigeon Point were established in 2002, and are done by University of California Santa Cruz.
 Water temperature is monitored at this site.

-Biodiversity Surveys were done in 2002, 2006, 2013, 2018, and 2020.
+Biodiversity Surveys were done in 2002, 2006, 2013, 2018, 2020, and 2025.
 The Biodiversity Survey grid encompasses one section that is approximately 33 meters (along shore) x 33 meters (seaward).
-Click here to view Biodiversity Survey findings at this site.
+For more information see the Biodiversity Survey findings at this site.

 This site is also regularly surveyed by LiMPETS (Long-term Monitoring Program and Experiential Training for Students) which is an environmental monitoring and education program for students, educators, and volunteer groups.
 You can access site specific data from this citizen scientist and educational broad scale trend monitoring program.